hummingbot/deploy/autostart_hummingbot_compose/README.md

       # - CONFIG_FILE_NAME=conf_pure_mm_1.yml
 ```

+Remove the '#' to uncomment out:
+ * The `environment:` line
+ * The `CONFIG_PASSWORD` line: add the password you set earlier,
+ * One of `CONFIG_FILE_NAME` lines: add your script OR strategy config file

-Uncomment the `environment:` line, the `CONFIG_PASSWORD` line and add the password you set earlier, and one of `CONFIG_FILE_NAME` lines.
-Then, replace `CONFIG_PASSWORD` and `CONFIG_FILE_NAME` with the values you defined above.
-The final section of the file should look like this:
+ The final `environment` section of the YAML file should look like this:
 ```yaml
     environment:
       - CONFIG_PASSWORD=[your-password]